 The trend started in France where a large central part of the tent would offer standing headroom, and an annexe room off each side would offer two sleeping compartments.
 These two compartments faced one another.
 They were face to face, hence the French description vis-à-vis.
 Vis-à-vis tents can be domes or tunnels and indeed, some of the first were square frame tents.

 Some of the largest tents on the market these days are pod-style.
 They have a central living area with several sleeping areas (‘pods’) leading off, like spokes from the hub of a wheel.

 These tents look great in the showroom.
 In the family setting, children can have their own spaces with good air gaps between and everyone can congregate at the heart of the tent during the day.

 However, there are some disadvantages to this style of tent.
-Apart from the fact that they cover an enormous ground area – many campsites charge extra for such a large footprint, if they allow them on site at all – they also include a larger volume of fabric than an equivalent tunnel tent, making them heavier to transport and generally more challenging to erect.
+Apart from the fact that they cover an enormous ground area – many campsites charge extra for such a large footprint, if they allow them on site at all – they also include a larger volume of fabric than an equivalent tunnel tent, making them heavier to transport and generally more challenging to pitch.

 If you like the pod arrangement but don’t always need all the pods, consider a tent that will allow you to pitch just some of the pods, leaving the extras at home.

 Tent designers are coming up with ever more complex designs and scaling up their favourite small tent shapes into bigger family ones.

 Scaling up is not always a good idea - not all designs work as well in differing sizes and some very unstable giant domes have been produced.